bkirkware/kirklab-platform-automation/README.md

 ### Ops Manager and Director Pipeline

-The ops manager and director pipeline is a single pipeline used for both installation and upgrade of ops manager and director pair.
+The ops manager and director pipeline is a single pipeline used for upgrade of ops manager and director pair.

 ![upgrade-opsman](/docs/upgrade-opsman.png)